Forty distressed pythons rescued from Canadian motel room

 Canadian authorities have rescued 40 distressed pythons from a motel room where they were being improperly held in plastic storage bins, police said on Friday.

-Police found the snakes, ranging from 1 foot to 4-1/2 feet (30 cm to 137 cm) in length, in a motel in Brantford, a city about 100 km (62 miles) southwest of Toronto.
+Police found the snakes, ranging from 1 foot to 4-1/2 feet in length, in a motel in Brantford, a city about 100 km (62 miles) southwest of Toronto.

 "The snakes were not being suitably cared for and were in distress.
 The anxious officers called the Society for the Prevention of Cruelty to Animals who attended and took 40 pythons into their care," local police said in a statement.